jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/index.md

       answer: "<p>It is a natural tooth that has been carved and worn to serve as a pillar to a crown or conventional fixed prosthesis.
-When the remaining dental structure is scarce or weakened, it will be necessary to make an &ldquo;artificial stump&rdquo; that consists of two portions, a root bolt that is housed inside the root canal <em>(endodontic treated and desobturated previously)</em> and a coronal portion that replaces to the dentin lost and reinforces the existing one.
+When the remaining dental structure is scarce or weakened, it will be necessary to make an &ldquo;artificial stump&rdquo; that consists of two portions, a radicular post that is housed inside the root canal <em>(endodontic treated and desobturated previously)</em>
+        and a coronal portion that replaces to the dentin lost and reinforces the existing one.
 Artificial stumps <em>(post and core)</em> can be made with fiberglass-based materials or by foundry and casting of high-strength metal alloys.</p>\n"
     - question: And stumps carving does not harm teeth?
       answer: "<p>It depends on the case.
 If the teeth are already very decayed or fractured, on the contrary, the carving and subsequent reconstruction of the stump will reinforce them, allow their aesthetic restoration and guarantee their permanence in the mouth.
 It would be different if we had to carve completely healthy teeth with the sole purpose of replacing other absent teeth using conventional fixed prostheses.
-Nowadays the main advantage of dental implants is that they allow us to keep intact the neighboring to edentulous spaces teeth.</p>\n"
+Today the main advantage of dental implants is that they allow us to keep intact the neighboring teeth to the edentulous spaces.</p>\n"
     - question: Is it always necessary to perform a root canal before carving a stump?
       answer: "<p>Not always, but in the vast majority of cases.
 The mechanical drilling applied to a vital tooth to wear it and turn it into a stump constitutes a